albert-superposed/that-datum/README.md

 + Landmark (format - [landmarkid, x, y])<br>

 **Note: Everything is now Relational and in the range [0, 1] <br>
-rounded to 4 decimals to be consistent with various image sizes.**<br>
+rounded to 4 decimals to be consistent with various aspect ratios.**<br>

 Supported file formats:<br>
 + png<br>